How to automate and grow your business: Beezr Guide

 Stage 2: Take inventory of your data

 You need to understand how information flows and is stored in your organization.
-In most cases, companies will discover that they have data silos, meaning that their information is fragmented into different mediums with no way of connectivity.
+In most cases, companies will discover that they have data silos, meaning that their information is fragmented into different mediums with no connectivity.

 Here is an example of how that inventory tracker could look like: